ru0302/oop2024/README.md

 Instructions

+1.Use Processing:
-1.Use Processing: Make sure you have Processing installed on your computer.
+Make sure you have Processing installed on your computer.

-2.Add the Minim Library: Open Processing, go to Sketch > Import Library > search for "Minim", and install it.
+2.Add the Minim Library:

+Open Processing, go to Sketch > Import Library > search for "Minim", and install it.

-3.Prepare Your Music File: Place  music file 'song.mp3'  in the "data" folder within  Processing sketch folder.
+3.Prepare  Music File:
+Place  music file 'song.mp3'  in the "data" folder within  Processing sketch folder.

+4.Run the Code:
-4.Press the play button in Processing to run the sketch.
+Press the play button in Processing to run the sketch.